whowell1/whowell1github.io/content/en/blog/Windows_Persistence.md

 Windows Services are programs that are intended to run in the background without user interaction.
 Services are required to run when the operating systems first start up as either executables or are DLLs.
 If the computer was a TV network like ESPN, the Windows Services would be the backroom staff that would make the broadcast go smoothly.

-Because there are so many types of Windows Services running, they are implented as DLL's or executables to save resources.
+Because there are so many types of Windows Services running, they are implemented as DLL's or executables to save resources.
 When the operating system is running, it is normal to see several instances of svchost.exe, a generic Windows host process, running in the background.

 Another type of Windows service is the  Windows service control manager (services.exe) which is an interface to manage and manipulate services.
 The service control manager is accessible to users via GUI components as well as system utilities such as sc.exe and net.

 The Service Registry Keys are located at:

 - HKLM/System/CurrentControlSet/Services

+Threat actors can run register a malicious service and then have that malicious task run to establish persistence on a host.

 {{< css.inline >}}